rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

     outdated.

-- If a text grows rather long (more than a few page scrolls) or complicated (more than four subsections) it might benefit from having a Table of Contents at the beginning, which you can auto-generate by including the `<!-- toc -->` marker.
+- If a text grows rather long (more than a few page scrolls) or complicated (more than four subsections), it might benefit from having a Table of Contents at the beginning, which you can auto-generate by including the `<!-- toc -->` marker at the top.

 ## Issue triage